Kuroneer/term_pa_spectrum/README.md

 size, sample rate... and output options such as charset to use, different aggregation functions, different trigger levels...

-In the future, I plan to include a widget for awesomewm.
+A widget for awesomewm 4.0 is included

 ## Getting Started